airwick989/airwick989/README.md

 -->

 ### A bit about Me
 Hi, I'm Ridwan Hossain.
-I'm a full-stack software developer 🚀 with a passion for web programming 🌎 and a strong interest in data analysis and algorithm design 📊.
+I'm a full-stack software developer 🚀 with a passion for web programming 🌎 and a strong interest in data analysis and algorithms 📊.
 I'm currently a 3rd-year student @UOIT 👨‍🎓, where I am also a research and development intern 👨‍💻.

 I possess thorough technical experience across numerous key projects, where objectives included developing optimal code solutions for a variety of tasks.
 Tasks included fulfilling an array of use cases, surveying critical parameters, and working within crucial constraints to meet project expectations ✅.